Advanced Financial Accounting

 - demonstrate awareness of ethical and professional standards and responsibilities of financial management professionals.

 Darrell Herauf and Murray W. Hilton.
 Modern Advanced Accounting in Canada, latest Canadian edition.
 McGraw-Hill Ryerson, Toronto.

-Alternative course materials and/or textbooks approved by the department.
+OR other textbooks as approved by the Accounting department.

 Only Faculty of Commerce and Business Administration approved calculators may be used for tests and examinations.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.

 These are for current course guidelines only.
 For a full list of archived courses please see https://www.bctransferguide.ca